 🚫 Unauthorized Requests

-If your request is missing a valid API key, you’ll receive a 401 Unauthorized
+If your request is missing a valid API key, you’ll receive a 401 Unauthorized response:

 json